elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/decorator-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The Decorator pattern belongs to the Structural design pattern category.
+      <strong>Interview Response:</strong> The Decorator pattern is part of the Structural design pattern family.
     </div>
   </div>
 </details>

 ---

-### What are the object participants in the Decorator Pattern?
+### What are the Decorator Pattern's object participants?

 <details>
   <summary>